"A divorce is like an amputation: you survive it, but there's less of you." Margaret Atwood

 And even if the marriage cannot last, I have found that the vast majority of couples considering divorce decide that they know they need to do everything they possibly can, and give it absolutely everything they've got, before they make that fateful decision and go through with the divorce.

-In this article, Dr. Heitler talks about some basic elements that will be needed to face the problem head-on, and begin to take strong, healthy, pro-active steps to confronting the looming possibility of divorce.
 Many couples' counselors believe that when a couple is at their rock-bottom, and ready to divorce, that's when they need to give it one more year of serious and concentrated effort.
 That's where couple's counseling comes into play, if it hasn't already; (ideally, a couple should begin their counseling work long before they are on the brink of divorce, but this is not always the case).